informatics-isi-edu/openseadragon-viewer/docs/dev-docs/dev-guide.md

   - 0% brightness is black regardless of saturation or hue.
   - 100% brightness is white only if saturation is also 0%.
 Otherwise, 100% brightness is just a very bright color.
 For more technical explanation please refer to [this wikipedia page](https://en.wikipedia.org/wiki/HSL_and_HSV).

 As you can see, the Hue is what can be generally conceived as the "color", where the other attributes will just change the density or colorfulness of the color.
-So in the channel code, we convert the given "RGB" color into "HSV".
-And then the colors will manipulate the values of H, S, or V.
+And with this separation of concerns, we can provide more determinsitic and useful color manipulation mechanism.
+That's why in the channel controls, we use the HSV model to manipulate the displayed colors.

 ### vector-effect
 It is a SVG style property which defines how object are drawn. `vector-effect:non-scaling-stroke` is used when we want the objects to be drawn according to the host coordinate system, i.e. stroke-width of the object is not affected by transformations like zoom in and zoom out.